The Guide

 • A small private bilingual school in the 16th arrondissement, founded around 2010 and built specifically around children identified as gifted or atypical, including dyslexia, ADHD and motor differences.
 Class sizes capped around twenty.

-• The recurring theme on parent-led forums for HPI families is that Galilée is one of a handful of Paris schools where a child with a high-potential profile is not pushed out.
+• The recurring theme among parents in HPI family communities is that Galilée is one of a handful of Paris schools where a child with a high-potential profile is not pushed out.
 One parent on the school's testimonies page wrote that their daughter "regained her confidence, found her smile" after switching in.

 • The published critical signal is light.
-The most concrete reservations on aggregator reviews concern limited space and infrastructure relative to the fees, rather than teaching or pedagogy.
+The most concrete reservations from reviewing parents concern limited space and infrastructure relative to the fees, rather than teaching or pedagogy.

-• No Reddit, Mumsnet or expat-forum signal in English.
+• No English-language signal from parents, expat families, or other independent reviewers.
 The core parent corpus runs through French HPI communities and the school's own marketing, which makes verification harder.